FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * When registering an account as an organizer, attempting to log in as an attendee should display an error
 * After successfully logging in, the user should be redirected to the conference selection screen
 * An error should be displayed when:
   * Attempting to log in with an incorrect or invalid email / password

+Given that I have the app,an internet conection and I am an organizer of a conference.
+When I initially open the app and can't still manage or create any conferences.
+Then the app should display an initial login screen in order to enter and enjoy its many functionalities and also allow me to register if I still don't have an account.

 **Value and effort**.
   * Should Have